 Gene Padgitt, VP of HearthMasters, Inc. is the general contractor and has completed most of the work on the house, along with subcontractors and masons who work for his company.
 We think they did a wonderful job, and we hope you do, too!

 This 1906 Craftsman Style Bungalow was built by Oscar Mindrup.
 Oscar was a banker and real estate developer.
-He build the first three houses on this block at the same time.
+He built the first three houses on this block at the same time.
 We know this because the house next door is listed as one of his houses, and all three houses are connected to the same water supply line.
 The house is considered to be a working class bungalow with unique features, which include the woodwork, porch, and columns.
 Audrey Elder did extensive research on this property and her work will be included in a new book written by Marge Padgitt about the Museum in the near future.

 Ginger Rogers was born in this home July 16, 1911 to Lela Owens-McMath.
 Lela, separated from her husband, worked nearby and took Ginger to work with her every day.
 They lived in this rented house for approximately four years, then Ginger was sent to live with her grandparents in Kansas City until she was nine.
 At that time, Lela, now, an accomplished screenwriter and heavily involved in the theater, took her daughter to live in Texas with her stepfather, John Rogers.
 Ginger took the name Rogers early on even though she was never formally adopted.
 See more about Ginger here.